 Kate Leggett of Forrester Research said, “In the age of the customer, executives don’t decide how customer-centric their companies are — customers do.”

 What do your customers think of you?
 How would they describe their experience?
 What tools do you have in place to capture this feedback?
-If you don’t have solid answers to these questions… it’s time to rethink your plan and make sure they are addressed.
+If you don’t have solid answers to these questions, it’s time to rethink your plan and make sure they are addressed.
 You may need to adopt new strategies for collecting customer feedback, such as online surveys or phone interviews.

-Creating a stellar customer experience isn’t just about surviving – but THRIVING.
+Creating a stellar customer experience isn’t just about surviving – it’s about thriving.

-The revenue impact from a 10 percent improvement in a company’s customer experience score can translate into more than $1 billion according to The Business Impact of Customer Experience.
-So as you consider the ultimate customer experience, remember the different ways this will pay off for your business.
+The revenue impact from a 10 percent improvement in a company’s customer experience score can translate into more than $1 billion, according to The Business Impact of Customer Experience.
+So as you consider the ultimate customer service experience, remember the different ways this will pay off for your business.